What if your stomach impacted your mind and decision making?

 In essence, yogurt is a superfood with lots of health benefits.
 Start out with yogurt for your probiotic intake.

-Don’t worry about the sugar content, but do try to get the less-pasteurized Greek yogurt to really get a good dose of good stomach bacteria that will help your digestive system and gut flora.
+Don’t worry about the sugar content, but do try to get the less-pasteurized Greek yogurt to really get a good dose of good gut bacteria that will help your digestive system and gut flora.

 What Are The Best Prebiotic Foods To Eat?